-Currently available antibiotics used to treat C. difficile infections "(CDI") utilize other mechanisms of action.
-We believe ibezapolstat is the first antibiotic candidate to work by blocking the DNA pol IIIC enzyme in C. difficile.
-This enzyme is necessary for replication of the DNA of certain Grampositive bacteria, like C. difficile.
+Currently available antibiotics used to treat C. difficile infections ("CDI") utilize other mechanisms of action.
+We believe ibezapolstat is the first antibiotic candidate in late-stage clinical trials to work by blocking the DNA pol IIIC enzyme in C. difficile.
+This enzyme is necessary for replication of the DNA of certain Gram-positive bacteria, like C. difficile.